 HAA will email final decisions to applicants.
 These award notification emails will include instructions about receiving panel feedback and, if the grant was awarded, details on completing contracts, payment schedules, and more.
 The City of Houston will publicly announce the grant recipients, and Houston Arts Alliance will echo this announcement on its own social media channels and in its newsletter.
-The grant term is January 1, 2024 to December 31, 2024.
+The grant term is one year long.